rachelkhoriander/tech-task/tutorial/auth_with_github.md

     Field                        | Description
     -----------------------------|-------------------------------
-    `Application name`           | **Required.** The name of your application.
+    `Application name`           | **Required.** Name of your application.
-    `Homepage URL`               | **Required.** The full URL to your app's website.
+    `Homepage URL`               | **Required.** Full URL to your app's website.
 For security purposes, you should use https.
-    `Application description`    | A description of your app that will be shared with users.
+    `Application description`    | Description of your app that will be shared with users.
-    `Authorization callback URL` | **Required.** The callback URL for your app.
+    `Authorization callback URL` | **Required.** Callback URL for your app.
 This is where GitHub will redirect users after they successfully log in.
 It must be on the same domain as your main URL and must be a valid URL; GitHub won't accept _localhost_.

 When you have finished, GitHub will assign your application a **Client ID** and **Client Secret**.